Damian Williams (wide receiver): Southern California

 Due to NCAA transfer rules, Williams was required to sit out a season; however, Williams was permitted to play on the scout team and take a redshirt year.
 He tore a ligament in his shoulder during 2007 spring practice and sat out most of spring drills, then had post-spring surgery on both shoulders, limiting his practice time during the 2007 season.

 During the 2008 spring practice, Williams impressed and quickly climbed to be a starting receiver for the Trojans going into the 2008 season.
 He developed into one of quarterback Mark Sanchez' primary receivers, catching 48 passes for 707 yards and eight touchdowns during the regular season.
 In the 2009 Rose Bowl, Williams made 10 receptions for 162 yards and a touchdown.
 Williams was First-team All-Pac 10 in 2009 as a Wide Receiver and Punt Returner.

 Professional career

-2010 NFL Draft
+Pre-draft

-On December 23, 2009, several sources reported that Williams, who had already graduated from USC, would enter the 2010 NFL Draft, forgoing his final year of college football eligibility.
+On December 23, 2009, several sources reported that Williams, who had already graduated from USC, would enter the 2010 NFL draft, forgoing his final year of college football eligibility.